theholypumpkin/JC_Button_for_MCP23XXX/README.md

 # JC_Button_for_MCP23XXX
-Arduino library to debounce button switches, detect presses, releases, and long presses This Library is still in development and not completly tested
+Arduino library to debounce button switches, detect presses, releases, and long presses.

+This Library is still in development and not completly tested